 - St Blaize Hiking Trail.
 This 3.5 km (6 hour) hike along cliffs overlooking the ocean.
 FREE

 - So many beautiful viewpoints.
-I’ll cover them more in my guide to the Garden Route!
+Check them out at my guide to the Garden Route Road Trip!

 - Boulders Beach.
 This is a popular stop due to a colony of African penguins settled there.
 You can get real close to the penguins roaming freely at the beach, but you are limited to the wooden walkways.
 The foreigners fee is 152 ZAR ($13.87 CAD)